abbas-v1/simplest-database-migration/README.md

 ```

 ### Migration Script
-Place your migration and the corresponding rollback scripts in the resource directory.
+Place your migration and the corresponding rollback scripts in the resource directory of your project.

 ```
 consuming-project/